David B. Lyons

-David B. Lyons is a United States Air Force major general who served as the commander of the Fifteenth Air Force.
-He previously served as the director of air and space operations of the Air Combat Command.
+David B. Lyons is a United States Air Force Lieutenant general who served as the Inspector General of the Department of the Air Force.
+He previously served as the commander of the Fifteenth Air Force and director of air and space operations of the Air Combat Command.

 Military career

 Lyons has commanded the 455th Air Expeditionary Wing.
 In February 2021, he was nominated for promotion to major general.